AfshinLab/BLR/doc/develop.rst

 This command will generate a file called ``blr_tagbam.prof`` with all the profiling information.
-This can then be used with Python's standard library module `pstat <https://docs.python.org/3/library/profile.html#pstats.Stats>`_ or for example `Snakevix <https://jiffyclub.github.io/snakeviz/>`_ which allows interaction through the browser.
+This can then be used with Python's standard library module `pstat <https://docs.python.org/3/library/profile.html#pstats.Stats>`_ or for example `Snakeviz <https://jiffyclub.github.io/snakeviz/>`_ which allows interaction through the browser.